 Melissa went on to the Wharton School of the University of Pennsylvania, where ‘the more I dug into how businesses were run, the more interesting it became.”
 After graduating with a degree in economics, finance and marketing, she became a business analyst at McKinsey & Company, where she learned “so much in terms of structured problem solving, strategic thinking and how to approach key business questions.”

 Her intrigue and curiosity led her to a position at Merrill Lynch, where she was as drawn to the people as she was the business opportunity.
 “I respected them and trusted them to challenge me and help me grow.”
-This included Andy Saperstein, who now co-heads Morgan Stanley’s Wealth Management division.
+This included Andy Saperstein, who now heads Morgan Stanley’s Wealth Management division.
 When he moved to Morgan Stanley in 2006, he encouraged her to come along.
-Nearly 13 years later, Melissa looks back on her various roles, from field management to chief operating officer of the managed accounts business that led to her current position driving the Firm’s technology strategy for both advisors and clients.
+Nearly 13 years later, Melissa looks back on her various roles, from field management to chief operating officer of the managed accounts business that led to her current position driving the Firm’s technology strategy for both Financial Advisors and clients.
 She’s also a member of the division’s operating committee.

 “Each of my roles has been a phenomenal learning experience,” she says.
 “The ability to take the knowledge gained and capabilities strengthened in one role to a different part of the business have been a critical driver to my success and a very rewarding experience.”